dotswg/dots-architecture/draft-ietf-dots-architecture.md

   server domain.
 Any encapsulation required for successful delivery is left untouched by transit network elements.
 DOTS server and DOTS client cannot assume any preferential treatment of DOTS signals.
-Such preferential treatment may be available in some deployments, and the DOTS architecture does not preclude its use when available.
+Such preferential treatment may be available in some deployments (e.g., intra-domain scenarios), and the DOTS architecture does not preclude its use when available.
 However, DOTS itself does not address how that may be done.

 * The architecture allows for, but does not assume, the presence of Quality of Service (QoS) policy agreements between DOTS-enabled peer networks or local